An eye, or a pyramid. It depends onto the viewer.

 The Idea / “What I believed wasn't true.”

-For context, I have an SSD I got a while back of which I have only been using for backing up the main drive (where all this is hosted), and sometimes some ISOs I wanted to try out due to all my USBs being already in use.
+For context, I have an SSD I got a while back of which I have only been using for backing up the main drive (where all this is hosted), and sometimes some ISOs I wanted to try out (but couldn't due to all my USBs being in use).
 I have only recently said “It'd be cool to be able to switch between drives whenever I want to!”

 Now, I can't quite say for certain the why I wanted to do such thing, (I myself do not know), but I did.
 I opened up the laptop (yes, this thing runs on a laptop), and switched them.
 Since the previous disk already had Artix in it, I said “Well, what if I put something else in there?” and went for Chimera Linux, as it was already in one of the mentioned USB sticks.